 Berlin is the center of Europe these days as artists, students, and professionals flock to the German capital to pursue their passions.
 Explore the neighborhoods of Kreuzberg, Friedrichshain, and Neukölln on foot to experience Berlin's unique brand of cool.
 If you are craving nature and culture, we love the expansive urban parks like Tiergarten and Treptower Park.
 The Nowkoelln and Mauerpark flea markets offer vintage shopping, hidden treasures, and international food carts.
 Don't miss Mauerpark's amazing falafel, Sunday open-air karaoke, and the endless tables of secondhand books—relics of Germany's turbulent history.

-Travel with Backroads: Berlin to Dresden Bike Tour
+Travel with Backroads: Berlin to Prague Bike Tour

 Any journey to Northern Spain will likely bring you to Bilbao: a vibrant city overlooking the Bay of Biscay.
 Bilbao's architecture is light and picturesque by the seaside.
 We suggest sipping an espresso in the impressive Plaza Nueva, strolling along the Nervion riverfront and heading to the Guggenheim Museum.
 Let the famed culinary scene in nearby San Sebastian inspire your creativity and tease your taste buds.
 San Sebastian is an urban dream with amazing pintxos (small snacks) around every corner and elated surfers walking casually through the town center.
 From there, wine enthusiasts ought to head south to check out the Rioja region to sample the best of Spanish wine.